mohitsood5934/User-Authentication-System-in-Node.js/README.md

      app.use(morgan())
    **Modules Used**:

+   - fs(File System):
-   1.fs(File System): It is used to to access physical file system.
-It is responsible for all the asynchronous or synchronous   file I/O      operations.
+            -It is used to to access physical file system.
+It is responsible for all the asynchronous or synchronous   file I/O  operations.<br/>

-   2.path:The Path module provides a way of working with directories and file paths.It can be used for extracting the file system paths.
+   - path: The Path module provides a way of working with directories and file paths.It can be used for extracting the file system   paths.

    **Code for creating log file for you app**